Mikej81/PowerSRG/README.md

 # *TODO:

+-Working on CreateClientSSLProfile() function.

+-Workflow Upload, Split (key/pair, as needed), install.
+Tie to CreateClientSSLProfile() when completed.

--Working on CryptoUpload(), and CreateClientSSLProfile() functions.
-These will serve to upload NTP keys, SSLProfile cert/keys, and install accordingly.
+-Work on upload NTP keys, and install accordingly.

 -Found Admin rename / disable does not work when using Remote AAA.
 Figure out work around for that.
 Possibly switch to local, update, switch back to AAA.
 What effects on currently logged in user?